gwpmad/logware/README.md

   res: 'headersSent'
 };

-// these things will be logged each time lw() is called, along with anything passed in
+// these things will be logged each time lw() is used, along with anything passed in

 ```